rudaottaviani/RepData_PeerAssessment1/PA1_template.md

 and the value is 1.0766189\times 10^{4} (Steps / Day)

-###Now a comparision between rawData and 'NA' replaced Data.
+###Comparision between rawData and 'NA' replaced Data.

+For help the understanding of the differenze between the Data Frame with the NAs values and the NAs replaced wit the meand per day of the values, in the next plot, i place side by side the precending graph.

 ```r